 Why Is Seeking Acceptance Within Yourself Important?

 In an article for Psychology Today, they state that acceptance is important in mental health care because denial will hinder recovery.
 This also includes thoughts and beliefs that might support this denial.
-For example, my partner has driving anxiety, it used to make them sick in fact, they’d also wake up in the night in a state of anxiety.
+For example, my partner has driving anxiety.
+It used to make them sick.
+They’d also wake up in the night in a state of anxiety.
 Yet, they deny having any mental health issues.
 That unwillingness to accept their anxiety as being a mental health issue meant they suffered longer than they needed to.

 This is supported by Carson and Langer (2006), who stated that self-acceptance is pivotal to mental health.
 They went on to say that the absence of unconditional self-acceptance can lead to a host of emotional difficulties, such as anger and depression.
 They further added that this can lead to someone becoming needly, as they seek validation and acceptance externally.